econia-labs/emojicoin-dot-fun/doc/doc-site/docs/about/how-it-works.md

   markets are canonical).
 - Emojis that became part of the [Unicode emoji library] after the launch of emojicoin.fun are not supported.
+- The 4 APT refundable deposit will be sent back to the market registrant once the market exits the bonding curve.
+- After the market is registered, a 5 minute grace period begins, during which only the market registrant may place the first swap.
+After the first swap or 5 minutes, whichever comes first, anyone can swap!

 ### Growing up: exiting the bonding curve

 As users buy or sell against the bonding curve, the market capitalization of the emojicoin changes.
-Once 1,000 APT of cumulative buy pressure has pushed the bonding curve up to a market capitalization up to 4,500 APT, the emojicoin leaves the bonding curve.
+Once 1,000 APT of cumulative buy pressure has pushed the bonding curve up to a market capitalization up to 4,500 APT, the emojicoin leaves the bonding curve and the 4 APT deposit is automatically sent back to the market registrant.

 ### Going to college: emojicoin liquidity pools

-Once an emojicoin's market capitalization reaches 4,5000 APT, the underlying market undergoes a state transition: the 1,000 APT that has been deposited into the bonding curve is transferred into an emojicoin CPAMM liquidity pool, alongside roughly 22.3% of the remaining emojicoin token supply that has not yet
+Once an emojicoin's market capitalization reaches 4,500 APT, the underlying market undergoes a state transition: the 1,000 APT that has been deposited into the bonding curve is transferred into an emojicoin CPAMM liquidity pool, alongside roughly 22.3% of the remaining emojicoin token supply that has not yet